JakeCasserly/JakeCasserly/README.md

 - 🏎️ Autonomous team captain at Formula Trinity: Leading a team of 30 people to compete in the FS-AI DDT class at the FSUK competition in Silverstone, England.
 - ⚡ Patch Participant: Helped a team of 5 make a functional robotic dog
 - 🏆 Harvard online business school CORe: Successfully completed the CORe programe as part of harvard business school online
+- 🧰 Currently interning at Intel with the performance modelling team.

 ## 🚀 Projects: